VIAME/VIAME/README.md

 or C:\Program Files\VIAME on Windows.
 If using packages built with GPU support, make sure to have sufficient video drivers installed, version 456.38 or higher.
 The best way to install drivers depends on your operating system.
-This isn't required if just using manual annotators (or a smaller subset of algorithms).
+This isn't required if just using manual annotators (or frame classifiers only).
 The binaries are quite large, in terms of disk space, due to the inclusion of multiple default model files and programs, but if just building your desired features from source (e.g. for embedded apps) they are much smaller.